ahmdshrf/Data-Structure-Project/README.md

 # Social Media Analysis
+**Social media analytics** is the process of gathering and analyzing data from social networks such as Facebook and Twitter.
+It is commonly used by marketers to track online conversations about products and companies.

 ## Background
   Fundamentally, “computer science is a science of abstraction.”
 Computer scientists must create abstractions of real-world problems that can be represented and manipulated in a computer.